MusicAsCode/ardour-build/README.md

 can be different.
 Some may be restricted by SE linux rules.
 Some by other means.
 The vagaries possible inputs and outputs for audio recording/mixing software is vast.

-Finally, Ardour is an X11 application, so the container will have to deal with the graphical issues as well.
+Finally, Ardour is an graphical application, so the container will have to deal with the integrating it into the host desktop GUI environment as well.

-# So, Why Docker (Again)?

-With all of the problems it still beats the hell out of the alternative.
-The ability to isolate the dependencies in the course of creating a generalized and resuable conatiner ensures that the container can run on as a wide variety of systems as possible.

 # Purpose of This Project